 Ben has served on several nonprofit boards and won numerous awards including Fast Company Social Capitalist of the Year, James Irvine Foundation Leadership Award and Tipping Point Community Award.
 He holds a Bachelor of Arts from Vassar College and a Master of Public Policy from Harvard University’s Kennedy School.

 Ben is also a Senior Fellow at the Aspen Institute, and an appointee of the Community Advisory Council of the Federal Reserve Board.

-Jill Erbland is Program Director for the Global Social Venture Competition and also supports the Center’s Philanthropy University initiative.
+Jill Erbland is Program Director for the Global Social Venture Competition and serves as the staff advisor to the Net Impact MBA Chapter and Haas Impact Investing Network.
 Prior to joining CSSL, Jill was Senior Program Manager at the Berkeley-Haas Entrepreneurship Program.
 Jill has more than 20 years of experience in government, nonprofits, and higher education.
 She spent 8 years in Washington, DC, where she worked for two Members of Congress from the Bay Area and the Association of International Educators.
 She was also a program coordinator for the Transnational Executive MBA Program at Cal State East Bay.
 Jill has a BA in International Relations and minor in Psychology from California State University, Chico, and is a 2012 graduate of the Leadership Development Program for UC Berkeley staff.
-When not at Haas, you can probably find her at the Cat Town Cafe and Adoption Center in Oakland.
+When not at Haas, you can probably find her volunteering at the Cat Town Adoption Center in Oakland.

 Jill can be reached at 510-643-4592 or by email.